Burnout

 Relying on “quick fix” strategies to deal with stress can leave you feeling stressed and stuck.

-Long term strategies can be so overwhelming, you can get swept up in not how to lower it right now.
+Long-term strategies can be so overwhelming you can get swept up in not knowing how to lower it right now.

-There are a lot strategies for coping with stress but what works when you need it most is the goal.
+There are a lot of strategies for coping with stress, but what works when you need it most is the goal.

 Sustainable Stress Solutions

-A sustainable system for both quick reductions, like when someone cuts you off on the freeway.
-And long term, big picture way to keep your baseline level lower, like when you have small children or your business is expanding or anything else that happens over a long period of time.
+A sustainable system for quick reductions, like when someone cuts you off on the freeway.
+And long-term, big-picture ways to keep your baseline level lower, like when you have small children, your business is expanding, or anything else that happens over a long time.

 • The dog eats another sock and needs to go to the vet.

-• You’re computer crashes when you’re in the middle of a transaction.
+• Your computer crashes when you’re in the middle of a transaction.

-• Your kid needs to be picked up from school early because she has a sore throat.
+• Your child must be picked up from school early because she has a sore throat.

 • You need to help your aging parents transition out of their home.